Showing posts with label stroll. Show all posts

 Emily Horton Sr

-Her husband was a Confederate Soldier and later Probate Judge of Limestone County but her son Judge JE Horton Jr became world-famous for his brave ruling int he "Scottsboro Boys" trial.
+Her husband was a Confederate Soldier and later Probate Judge of Limestone County, but her son, Judge JE Horton Jr., became world-famous for his brave ruling in the "Scottsboro Boys" trial.

 Carol Cordero